urbanCORE highlighted in new academic white paper

 “We are honored to be featured in this white paper and to share our experiences at urbanCORE,” White said.
 “By highlighting our efforts and best practices, we hope to provide valuable insights.
 As a preeminent urban research university, UNC Charlotte’s goal is to inspire and support the broader higher education community in driving impactful, community-oriented scholarship that address pressing urban challenges.”

-The whitepaper concludes with reflections on future directions for urban universities, particularly the role that foundations can play in supporting these efforts.
+The white paper concludes with reflections on future directions for urban universities, particularly the role that foundations can play in supporting these efforts.

 Photo: UNC Charlotte faculty meet with residents of the Hidden Valley community as part of the Community Innovation Incubator Initiative.